Wally Bruner: Personal life

 Bruner was born on March 4, 1931, in Ames, Iowa, to Wallace and Audrey (Scott) Bruner.
 He was raised in Tell City, Indiana.

 He married his classmate, the former Patricia Thomas, after graduation.
 The two later jointly built and operated radio station WKZI in Casey, Illinois.
 They had eight children: Rickey, born in 1950, Sherri, born in 1951; Michael, born in 1952, Ted and Tim (twins), born in 1954, Kathy and Kevin (twins), born in 1955, and Kristine, born in 1957.
 They divorced in the late 1960s.

 Bruner met his second wife, Natalie, when she was a contestant on What's My Line?
-They had two children, Wally, Jr. and Lee.
+They had two children, Wally Jr. and Lee.
 Natalie co-starred on Wally's Workshop.
 In the early 1990s, she ran unsuccessfully for the United States Congress on the Democratic ticket against Dan Burton of Indiana; her husband served as her campaign manager.

 Bruner himself was also active in politics.
 He served as campaign manager for Senator Vance Hartke (D-Indiana), and as west coast coordinator of Senator Eugene McCarthy's campaign for president.
 He also produced an album of poetry with Senator Everett Dirksen (R-Illinois) and created one of the first film libraries for the purpose of selling archived interviews and footage to the network news programs.

 Bruner was one of the first heart transplant recipients in the United States, after he suffered a heart attack in his 50s.

 Bruner died on November 3, 1997, of liver cancer, in Indianapolis, at age 66.
 Natalie, along with the ten children, survive him.

 Early television career

-Bruner began his career in television as "Wally the Weatherman" with WTHI-TV in Terre Haute, Indiana in the mid-1950s and continued with a variety of roles in small-market stations around the country.
-He also built and operated radio station WKZI in Casey, Illinois with his first wife, Patricia.
+Bruner began his career in television as "Wally the Weatherman" with WTHI-TV in Terre Haute, Indiana, in the mid-1950s and continued with a variety of roles in small-market stations around the country.
+He also built and operated radio station WKZI in Casey, Illinois, with his first wife, Patricia.
 He also was News Director of KTVK, the then ABC affiliate in Phoenix, Arizona, where he worked with his Assistant News Director and cinematographer, Stanley Rocklin.

 He then landed a job as Capitol Hill correspondent for ABC News and he moved to Washington, D.C.
-As a news correspondent, he covered the US Congress and the White House throughout the 1960s; was nominated for an Emmy Award for his coverage of the war in Santo Domingo; and went to Vietnam to cover the war.
+As a news correspondent, he covered the US Congress and the White House throughout the late 1960s; was nominated for an Emmy Award for his coverage of the war in Santo Domingo; and went to Vietnam to cover the war.
 Upon his return from Vietnam, he helped organize the AFTRA strike to force the networks to treat war correspondents more fairly.
 Following his time with ABC, he served as co-anchor with Alan Smith of the nightly news for Washington, D.C. television station WTTG.